apache/hudi/website/docs/quick-start-guide.md

 :::note Please note the following
 <ul>
-  <li> For Spark 3.2, the additional spark_catalog config is required:
+  <li> For Spark 3.2 and above, the additional spark_catalog config is required:
 --conf 'spark.sql.catalog.spark_catalog=org.apache.spark.sql.hudi.catalog.HoodieCatalog' </li>
   <li> We have used hudi-spark-bundle built for scala 2.12 since the spark-avro module used can also depend on 2.12. </li>
 </ul>